 Other problems that can cause similar pain to a neuroma include:

-Expert Podiatrists for the treatment of Plantar fasciitis servicing the areas of Northcote, Thornbury, Fitzroy, North Fitzroy, Carlton, North Carlton, Alphington, Fairfield, Brunswick, Coburg and Preston
+Expert Podiatrists for the treatment of Achilles Pain servicing the areas of Northcote, Thornbury, Fitzroy, North Fitzroy, Carlton, North Carlton, Alphington, Fairfield, Brunswick, Coburg and Preston

 Call The Ankle and Foot Centre in Northcote for further advice on professional management and treatment options.